tjeve/scene-it-starter/README.md

 # Scene-It

-Scene it is a projecst for digitalcrafts and its purpose is to practice designing websites and using APIs.
+Scene it is a project for digitalcrafts and its purpose is to practice designing websites and using APIs.